tadasant/CodeClippy/README.md

-# Development on CodeClippy is currently *ON HOLD* until further notice
+# This project is retired.
+No further development or maintenance is planned.
+Feel free to fork and re-use.

 # CodeClippy